sebbrandes/Complete-Network-Simulation/README.md

 /var
 /usr

-As a bonus, it will allowed you to access the different Docker files by using "Show in file manager".
+As a added bonus, it will give you access to the different Docker files by using "Show in file manager".
 It can be helpful to copy-paste between the Docker (inside your GNS3 VM) and a text editor on your Host.

 ## <a name="test"></a> Test